 Forest of Hope Association is still very active in the area.
 They reduce conflicts between people and the forest, encourage local livelihood activities (such as traditional dances and beekeeping) and help facilitate research on the forest.

 Location: Gays Mills, Wisconsin, USA

 Community Conservation has our very own museum in Gays Mills, the Museum of the Kickapoo.
 This small but friendly museum serves as an important educational resource focused on the distinctive and unique geology, flora, fauna, and character of the Kickapoo River.
 The museum is housed in the building that housed the old mechanical workings of the dam on the river in Gays Mills.
 The waters still slip quietly over the spillway, but the hydroelectric power-generating role of the dam is long faded into the rich web of Driftless area history.

-Over the years, Community Conservation has supported and helped catalyze various local conservation initiatives.
+Over the years, Community Conservation has supported and helped catalyze various other conservation initiatives near our headquarters in Wisconsin.
 These are just a few of the groups we’ve been involved with.
 We’re proud to have been a part of several of these important groups’ successes.

 Sauk Prairie Conservation Alliance

 Kickapoo Valley Reserve